Makhad Trust: Aims

 The word ‘makhad’ in Arabic means ‘meeting place’.
 The aim of the Makhad Trust is to provide a meeting place in nomadic regions of the world and to assist nomadic peoples who wish to restore their ancient connection to the land.
 Working with local entrepreneurs the Makhad Trust helps these peoples in organising projects which promote sustainable living and protect their traditional cultures.

 Work

 Sinai

-The Makhad Trust operates primarily in south Sinai, in the region of Saint Catherine's Monastery, but also in Tibet and the Arctic Circle.
-The work of the Trust includes the restoration of the ancient gardens of the Bedouin tribes in the mountains of South Sinai, and the building of small dams which collect the water for these gardens.
-It assists in the building and restoration of drinking wells in the Sinai desert, plus the building of community schools, a medicinal herb school, a craft centre, a computer centre and a Bedouin museum.
-One of the most important ongoing projects is the restoration of Ain Khudra (‘green spring’), an ancient oasis and settlement dating back to before the Biblical Exodus.
+The Makhad Trust operates primarily in the southern Sinai Peninsula in the region of Saint Catherine's Monastery, but also in Tibet and the Arctic Circle.
+The work of the Trust includes the restoration of the ancient gardens of the Bedouin tribes in the mountains of South Sinai Governorate, as well as the building of small dams that collect water for these gardens.
+It assists in the construction and restoration of drinking wells in the desert, plus the building of community schools, a medicinal herb school, a craft centre, a computer centre and a Bedouin museum.
+One of the most important ongoing projects is the restoration of Ain Khudra "Green Spring", an ancient oasis and settlement dating back to before the Exodus of the Hebrew Bible.